Why is this important?

 Standards of service

-The Charter can be found on the website of The Scottish Housing Regulator at www.scottishhousingregulator.gov.uk.
+The Charter, landlord performance reports and a national online comparison tool to enable you to make quick comparisons between landlords, can be found on the website of the Scottish Housing Regulator at www.scottishhousingregulator.gov.uk.

 The Scottish Housing Quality Standard (SHQS)